 (I just wanna go home…a beeseball geem…[might as well vomit into the camera,] I’ve done everything else into it.)
 That’s Tom Keylock, Rolling Stones’s chauffeur driving these two legends as someone suggests “Cooking with Dylan”: Keylock would be involved, in some murky and speculated form, with stolen items or even the death of Brian Jones fewer than three years later.

-Had I paid more attention to school instead of to movie screens, I “probably” would have been better equipped to evaluate 21st-century major-league talent, now regularly monitored via such esoteric stats as WAR (wins above replacement—covering batters as well as pitchers as I understand it); FIELDf/x and Reaction Analysis (respectively measuring a player’s defensive value and how much ground is covered, as well as how quickly); ISO (Isolated Power, derived by subtracting batting average from slugging percentage); wRC+ (Weighted Runs Created Plus: a stadium- and league-adjusted power measurement); UBR (Ultimate Base Running: self-explanatory); and undoubtedly others, even a little older, like WHIP (walks-hits-innings-pitched: the lower, and even below “1,” the better).
+Had I paid more attention to school instead of movie screens, I “probably” would have been better equipped to evaluate 21st-century major-league talent, now regularly monitored via Statcast (essentially a refinement of traditional Sabermetrics) with such generally accepted as well as esoteric stats as WAR (wins above replacement—covering batters as well as pitchers as I understand it); FIELDf/x and Reaction Analysis (respectively measuring a player’s defensive value and how much ground is covered, as well as how quickly); UZR and ISO (Isolated Power, derived by subtracting batting average from slugging percentage); wRC+ (Weighted Runs Created Plus: a stadium- and league-adjusted power measurement); UBR (Ultimate Base Running: self-explanatory); Launch Angle and Exit Velocity; Scoring Efficiency (SE); Scoring Load (SC%); and undoubtedly others, even a little older, like WHIP (walks-hits-innings-pitched: the lower, and even below “1,” the better).